Jieiku/abridge/content/overview-abridge/index.md

 pwa = false
 ```

-These are the javascript files used by Abridge:
+These are the JavaScript files used by Abridge:

 - search_index.en.js: search index generated by zola at each build for elasticlunr.
 - elasticlunr.min.js: search library for client side searching.
 - search.js: to make use of elasticlunr from our sites search box for both suggestions and the results page.
-- email.js: uses javascript to obfuscate your real email address for the mail icon at the bottom of the page.
+- email.js: uses JavaScript to obfuscate your real email address for the mail icon at the bottom of the page.
 - codecopy.js: add a Copy Button to code blocks, to copy contents of the code block to clipboard.
 - theme.js: tiny script to facilitate local storage for the theme switcher. (never bundle, always separate)
 - theme_button.js: tiny script for the theme switcher function when you click the theme switch button.